Bhargav19-root/docs/getting-started/introduction.md

-# Introduction to LinkUTM
+# Introduction to linkutm

-Welcome to LinkUTM!
-This guide will help you understand what LinkUTM is, what it can do, and how to get started.
+Welcome to linkutm!
+This guide will help you understand what linkutm is, what it can do, and how to get started.

-## What is LinkUTM?
+## What is linkutm?

-LinkUTM (branded as "ezUTM") is a comprehensive UTM link management and tracking platform designed to help marketing teams create, organize, track, and analyze campaign links with UTM parameters.
+linkutm (branded as "ezUTM") is a comprehensive UTM link management and tracking platform designed to help marketing teams create, organize, track, and analyze campaign links with UTM parameters.
 It combines link creation, shortening, analytics, and team collaboration into one powerful platform.

-## What Can LinkUTM Do?
+## What Can linkutm Do?

 ### Core Features